openstack/charm-manila-ganesha/src/README.md

 what such an overlay may look like as well as for more general information on using Manila Ganesha with charmed OpenStack.

+## High Availability ##

+This charm supports active/passive HA when deployed in a cluster with the hacluster charm.
+This is done by co-locating manila-share and nfs-ganesha systemd services on the same unit, and ensuring that those services are running only on the master unit with the VIP.
+Once an HA deployment is complete, pacemaker will ensure that only one unit is running the services.

+If a second unit starts the services while the first is connected to CephFS, the first will be evicted and its session state corrupted.

+Any restarts of manila-ganesha services that aren't controlled by the charm or pacemaker can result in evicted sessions.

 ## Bugs

 Please report bugs on [Launchpad][lp-bugs-charm-manila-ganesha].